sigurdkampevold/media_mood/index.markdown

 #### _Subjectivity Scores_ -- Uhm?

 To make our analyses richer, we will also utilize a measure of _subjectivity_.
-Here, we use the _TextBlob_ library to compute the subjectivity scores of the quotes in Quotebank, indicating whether a quote's content is subjective, objective or somewhere inbetween.
-A subjectivity score of $1.00$ indicate the most subjective quotes, while a score of $0.00$ indicate objectivity.
-Therefore, the subjectivity scores indicate the amount of personal opinions and factual information contained in a text, phrase or quote.
+Here, we use the _TextBlob_ library to compute the subjectivity scores of the quotes.
+The subjectivity score indicates whether a quote's content is subjective, objective, or somewhere in-between.
+For example, a subjectivity score of $1.00$ indicates a subjective quote, while a score of $0.00$ indicates objectivity.
+In other words, the subjectivity scores indicate the amount of personal opinions and factual information contained in a text, phrase, or quote.

 <div>
   <blockquote>